cd-anderson/eightbit_bias_bounty_01/README.md

 ```

 ## Docker
-We also include the CUDA 11.7 enable Docker container used for testing and development.
+We also include the CUDA 11.7 enabled Docker container used for testing and development.

 ### Build the docker image
 ```bash